eguneys/celeste-jumping/SPRINGS.md

        end
     end

-First we check if the spring is hit with a player using `object_collide`.
+First we check if the spring is hit with a player using `collide_object`.
 If there is a hit, we adjust the player's speed, and replenish the dash.

-`object_collide` will check if object collides with a given type of object in this case spring collides with player:
+`collide_object` will check if object collides with a given type of object in this case spring collides with player:

-    function object_collide(obj, type)
+    function collide_object(obj, type)
        local cbox = abs_cbox(obj)

        local other